juhahinkula/personaltrainerdocs/docs/trainings.md

 ## Endpoints

 ### Get All Trainings
-To retrieve all training sessions, you can use the `GET /trainings` endpoint.

-Request:

-The request does not require a request body.
+Retrieve all training sessions

+**Request:**

+- HTTP Method: `GET`
+- Endpoint: `/trainings`
+- Request parameters: None

 Example Request:
 ```
 GET /trainings
 ```

-Response:
+**Response:**

-The response will be a JSON object containing an array of training sessions.
+- The response will be a JSON object containing an array of training sessions.
 Each training session object includes the date, duration, activity, and several links related to the training session.

 Response Object: